 How does the temperature you choose affect your Accelerated Aging study?

-Temperature can affect your study in a couple different ways.
+A high temperature aging test can affect your study in a couple different ways.
 The higher the temperature, the less time it takes to complete the accelerated aging study.

 The standard for accelerated aging uses an equation called the ‘Arrhenius Equation’.
 The output of this equation tells us how long the samples should be in the chamber for.
 If the temperature of the chamber were 55C and we were testing for 1 year in real time, the Accelerated Aging study would take 40 days.
 If we bump up the temperature to 60C and were testing for 1 year in real time, the accelerated aging study would be complete after 29 days.
 (Note: this assumes a Q10 value of 2.0 (the most conservative and default election, as outlined in F1980) and a real-world storage temperature of 23’C (again, a conservative and common selection)).

 Something to keep in mind is the higher the temperature for accelerated aging, the farther you get from the ambient temperatures the sterile barrier packaging will experience during Real Time aging.
-The less like the real-world conditions are, the more likely you are to creating an unrealistic defect in your packaging.
+The less like the real-world conditions are, the more likely you are to create an unrealistic defect in your packaging.
 We will talk more about this later in the blog, but a solution to this is to run two aging studies at the same time at different temperatures.

 What’s Humidity Have to Do with It?